Moonraker (film): Release and reception

 The exaggerated nature of the plot and space station sequence has seen the film parodied on numerous occasions.
-Of note is the Austin Powers spoof film The Spy Who Shagged Me (1999) which while a parody of other James Bond films, makes reference to Moonraker by Dr. Evil's lair in space.
+Of note is the Austin Powers spoof film The Spy Who Shagged Me (1999) which, while a parody of other James Bond films, makes reference to Moonraker by Dr. Evil's lair in space.
 The scene in which Drax is shot by the cyanide dart and ousted into space is parodied by Powers' ejection of Dr. Evil's clone Mini-Me into outer space in the same way.

 Sean Connery, who had played James Bond in six of the first seven films in the series, stated in an interview that: "I went in London to see Moonraker with Roger and I think it's departed so much from any sort of credence from the reality that we had [in my six films]."
-He also criticized the film for: "such a dependence on the effects and there's no substance."
+He also criticised the film for having "such a dependence on the effects" and that it had "no substance".

+Jim Smith and Stephen Lavington, in their 2002 retrospective Bond Films, thought the movie shared too many similarities with its predecessor (The Spy Who Loved Me), and faulted Bond's "patronising" attitude towards women and Holly Goodhead's ineptitude.
+They summarise Moonraker as "ghastly, painful viewing."

 However, the opening skydiving sequence, in which Bond is pushed out of an aeroplane by Jaws, and must obtain a parachute from the pilot skydiving below him, has come to be considered one of the series best pre-title sequences.
 It is frequently lauded by critics and fans as one of the most spectacular action sequences in the Bond series.

+Television

+Moonraker had its US television premiere on the ABC Sunday Night Movie on 22 November 1981, during the same month ABC also featured the Sunday night television premieres of Grease and Close Encounters of the Third Kind.
+Moonraker finished first in its 9–11 p.m.
+Sunday nighttime period—and fifth overall for the full week—with a Nielsen Media Research household rating of 24.2, a 39% share of audience, and nearly 40 million people watching.
+It was the Bond franchise's highest rating since 1978 on ABC, and would be the highest rating for a James Bond movie on ABC for the entire length of the 1980s.